Oracle Tutorial

 Examples

-Let’s take some example to get a better understanding of how the MONTHS_BETWEEN() function works.
+Let’s take some examples to get a better understanding of how the MONTHS_BETWEEN() function works.

-A) Get the difference in months of dates with the same day
+A) Get the difference in months of dates on the same day

 The following example returns a difference in months between two dates: July 01 2017 and January 01 2017: